The top 10 room escape games in Toronto

-Escape games in Toronto bring a massive gaming trend from Asia to our home turf.
-The real-world games imprison participants in a room with friends (or strangers); you're then forced to hunt for clues around the game environment, using logic and teamwork to free yourselves in a race against the clock (games tend to last under an hour).
+Escape games in Toronto have brought the massive gaming trend from Asia to our home turf.
+The real-world games imprison participants in a room and then force them to hunt for clues around the game environment, using logic and teamwork to free themselves in a race against the clock.

 Join the conversation Load comments